Equipping advanced next-gen entrepreneurs to scale impactful ventures.

 We are looking for applicants from United States, China, Mexico, South Africa, and Argentina with ventures in the Product-Fit or Scaling stage.

-Ford Fund applicants must be able to commit to be part of the 16-week program from October 17th, 2022, to February 24th, 2023.
-There is a 2-week intensive (20-25 hours per week) followed by 14-weeks of weekly programming (5-8 hours per week).
-Ford Fund Fellows will be given a stipend and spend an additional 80-100 hours implementing a 3-day intensive program called Basecamp.
+Ford Fund applicants must be able to commit to be part of the 16-week program.
+There is a 2-week intensive (20–25 hours per week) followed by 14-weeks of weekly programming (5-8 hours per week).
+Ford Fund Fellows will be given a stipend and spend an additional 80–100 hours implementing a 2-day intensive program called Basecamp.

-This is a fully-funded fellowships thanks to the generous support of Ford Fund.
+This is a fully-funded fellowship thanks to the generous support of Ford Fund.

 2021 Ford Fund Fellowship Impact Stats